Isle of Man: Fauna

 Two domestic animals are specifically connected to the Isle of Man, though they are also found elsewhere.

-The Manx cat is a breed of cat noted for its genetic mutation that causes it to have a shortened tail.
+The Manx cat is a breed of cat noted for its genetic mutation resulting in a shortened tail.
 The length of this tail can range from a few inches, known as a "stumpy", to being completely nonexistent, or "rumpy".
 Manx cats display a range of colours and usually have somewhat longer hind legs compared to most cats.
-The cats have been used as a symbol of the Isle of Man on coins and stamps and at one time the Manx government operated a breeding centre to ensure the continuation of the breed.
+The cats have been used as a symbol of the Isle of Man on coins and stamps; and at one time the Manx government operated a breeding centre to ensure the continuation of the breed.

 The Manx Loaghtan sheep is a breed native to the island.
 It has dark brown wool and four, or sometimes six, horns.
 The meat is considered to be a delicacy.
 There are several flocks on the island and others have been started in England and Jersey.

 A more recent arrival on the island is the red-necked wallaby, which is now established on the island following an escape from the Wildlife Park.
 The local police report an increasing number of wallaby-related calls.

 There are also many feral goats in Garff, a matter which was raised in Tynwald Court in January 2018.

 In March 2016, the Isle of Man became the first entire territory to be adopted into UNESCO's Network of Biosphere Reserves.